a migratory laborer and a tramp is a migratory non-laborer and a bum is a non-migratory non-laborer."

 The catwalks are gone now, as are the brakemen who once walked them.
 There are no more ladders to the tops of the cars which have become inaccessible.
 And "riding the rods", referring to the truss rods under the cars that supported the flooring, were, by my time, pretty much history.
 I would like to think that as a young man today I would have the sense to find other avenues of excitement.
 There is a time for everything, and the time for riding the rails has passed, to be remembered best in song and tale.

 Railroad fans love everything to do with railroading.
-Riding the rails was for me an adventure made in heaven.
+"Catching out" was for me an adventure made in heaven.
 I seldom rode by myself, but when I couldn't talk a friend into going along, I would head out solo and take my chances.
 Although my friends were not

 Crossing the Carqueniz Straits between Martinez and Benica, California on the Southern Pacific.